Our work began over a decade ago

 Another initiative was the "Mom, Dad I'm Pregnant" project which resulted in a website and two handouts, one for parents and one for the young people involved in an unintended pregnancy.
 To our knowledge, it is the only resource for this particular crisis in family communication.

 Similarly, we worked with the creators of the Men and Abortion website to create a handout called Especially for Men.
-All three handouts are also being offered to patients in English and Spanish, in member clinics of the Abortion Care Network through their website.
+The original handouts and two more in the series developed by the Abortion Care Network are available in Spanish on this site.

 2005-2007: Conversation Initiatives